Berlin to commit personnel to tense North-South Korea border – DW – 07/18/2024

 Many American voters are tired of the US providing much of their partners' security, he suggested, and there is a growing movement for the US to make those nations take responsibility for their own defense.
 That has led both Seoul and Berlin to decide they need to make greater efforts to face down their shared security challenges, he added.

-"A lot of this commitment by Germany is going to be about waving the flag, but we must remember that symbolism matters as it will help bring in other partners," he added.
+"A lot of this commitment by Germany is going to be about waving the flag, but we must remember that symbolism matters as it will help bring in other partners," he said.

 Edited by: Shamil Shams